What not to do in Bali; you have been warned!

 Also read: Shopping in Seminyak, some great tips

-Lastly and I want to add this as an extra DON’T and that’s drive badly if your hiring a motor bike in Bali – as you can see roads and traffic conditions are hazardous and accidents from tourists who think they are bullet proof happen all the time.
+Lastly and I want to add this as an extra DON’T and that’s drive badly if you’re hiring a motorbike in Bali – as you can see roads and traffic conditions are hazardous and accidents from tourists who think they are bulletproof happen all the time.
 Be really careful and never ever speed especially on main thoroughfares like Sunset Road or the main roads around Sanur or the huge ByPass near the airport.
 These areas are really dangerous!

 Have a great time in Bali – you are absolutely going to love Bali – but while you are out there mixing it with the locals, please keep these tips in mind and enjoy your holiday.

-This blog has been revised as at 28/12/18 – we decided to add 1more: if you ever get pulled over by the police when riding a scooter for whatever reason do not make a scene.
+This blog has been revised as of 28/12/18 – we decided to add 1more: if you ever get pulled over by the police when riding a scooter for whatever reason do not make a scene.
 The protocol here is today them some money, perhaps Rp 100, 000 and then drive away.
 This is how it works in Indonesia.
 Don’t expect to receive a ticket and pay this later.
-It’s pay the policeman and move on quietly and respectfully.
+It pays the policeman and moves on quietly and respectfully.

-This blog has been revised as at 20/01/20 –be careful with online dating apps in Bali as many of the guys and girls on these apps are not looking for a genuine relationship but are in fact looking for money.
+This blog has been revised as of 20/01/20 –be careful with online dating apps in Bali as many of the guys and girls on these apps are not looking for a genuine relationship but are in fact looking for money.
 These scams are quite common and can end up costing you quite a bit of money.